SIMION® Industry standard charged particle optics simulation software.

 Hemispherical Deflection Analyzer (HDA)

 The Hemispherical Deflection Analyzer (HDA) consists of two concentric hemispherical electrodes held at different potentials.
-Charged particles of only a certain kinetic energy (KE), called the pass energy, can pass through the electrodes at constant radius, and particles at energies sufficiently lower or higher will hit the walls, so the system acts as a narrow band KE filter.
+Charged particles of only a certain kinetic energy (KE), called the pass energy, can pass through the electrodes, and particles at energies sufficiently lower or higher will hit the walls or apertures, so the system acts as a narrow band KE filter.

 A picture of a SIMION simulation of an HDA is shown in Figures 1-3.
 This HDA allows through electrons with energies between roughly 900 and 1100 eV.
 The HDA also has a focusing effect: 1000 eV electrons (red) focused at the top entrance regain focus at the bottom entrance.

-A real HDA has fringe fields at the entrance and exit, but for easier understanding we may approximate it without fringe fields.
-This idealized HDA assumes the same electric field as the so-called spherical capacitor, consisting of two concentric spherical electrodes held at different potentials.
+A real HDA has fringe fields at the entrance and exit, which may or may not be corrected, but for easier understanding we may approximate it without fringe fields.
+This idealized HDA has the electric field of the so-called spherical capacitor, consisting of two concentric spherical electrodes held at different potentials.
 The spherical capacitor has simple analytic formulas for potential V and electric field \vec{E} at radius r:

 (1)V(r) = -(k/r) + c